comptelab/NMDA-MRI-GLM/README.md

 In order to run the GLM we need a .tsv file with the regressors.
 We can build this file with the script 'create_tsv.py', that takes the behavior files of the speified subjects in '/archive/albamrt/MRI/behaviour/', converts them to .tsv format and saves them in '/archive/albamrt/NMDA/MRI/BIDS/'.

 ## GLM
-In order to run the GLM
+For the GLM we have adapted the code in https://github.com/poldracklab/ds003-post-fMRIPrep-analysis.
+The adapted scripts are in 'ds003-post-fMRIPrep-analysis-master'.